appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. External user authentication service shall be an ADA approved service; and
+1. An ADA-approved external user authentication service may be used.
-2. Non-ADA approved service initial password or activation codes documentation shall include the following controls:
+2. If a non-ADA approved service is used, initial password or activation codes documentation shall include the following controls:
    * 2.1.
 The initial password or codes shall be at least 6 characters long.
    * 2.2.
 The initial password or codes shall contain letters and numbers.
    * 2.3.
 The initial password or codes shall expire after a short period of time.
 (24 hours is the recommended period.
 However, 48 hours is the maximum period allowed.)